-The report on Gender Based Corruption at Public Workplaces in Rwanda was made possible
+The report on Gender Based Corruption at Public Workplaces in Rwanda was made possible by a coordinated effort and contributions of persons and institutions for which we are sincerely grateful.

-Firstly, we would like to express our thanks to GIZ and the Decentralization and Good
+Firstly, we would like to express our thanks to GIZ and the Decentralization and Good Governance Program (DGG) for their financial and technical support provided to Transparency International Rwanda to undertake and complete this study.

-Governance Program (DGG) for their financial and technical support provided to the coordination of Mr. Albert Rwego Kavatiri, TI-RW's Programme Manager, whose expertise in the research domain made this exercise successful.
+My appreciation also goes to the Transparency International Rwanda research team, under the coordination of Mr. Albert Rwego Kavatiri, TI-RW's Programme Manager, whose expertise in the research domain made this exercise successful.
 I take this opportunity to sincerely thank TI-RW's Executive Director, Mr. Apollinaire Mupiganyi for his role in the coordination and quality control throughout the process of this study.